sriramss/docs-csm/005-NCN-DEPLOY.md

 # LiveCD NCN Boots

 Before starting this you are expected to have networking and services setup.
-If you are unsure, see the bottom of [006-LIVECD-SETUP.md](006-LIVECD-SETUP.md).
+If you are unsure, see the bottom of [LiveCD Install and Config](004-LIVECD-INSTALL-AND-CONFIG.md).

 ### IMPORTANT : NCN Power State & DHCP